FAQs

 What does it cost to go to the San Diego Bird Festival?

-There is a base ticket price for entry.
+There is a base registration fee for entry.
 San Diego bird field trips and some other activities require additional fees to participate.
-Saturday and Sunday activities at the Marina Village Conference Center are FREE.
+Saturday and Sunday are Communty Days, when activities at the Marina Village Conference Center are FREE, no registration fee required.

 How do I sign up?

-Registration begins November 1, 2024.
+Registration begins November 1, 2025.
 Click the “register” link and fill your cart with all of the things you would like to do.
-If you encounter trouble with registration, please email info@sdbf.bobolinkapp.org

 Where do the programs take place?